 Following the project, I undertook a focus group with thirteen PGCE trainees - two male and 11 female.
 This was scheduled for a day when trainees were attending a university-based session.
 It was commented that the VI awareness training session provided an overview in which trainees could gain experience, albeit 'superficial experience', but noted that VI awareness training could not provide a genuine, lived experience.
 Despite this, trainees highlighted the ways they would put the skills learnt into practice.
-In essence, this enhanced trainees' knowledge and they were able to develop greater empathy and understanding of the pupils education project involved a small group of secondary pupils already started by the school in relation to World War II.
+In essence, this enhanced trainees' knowledge and they were able to develop greater empathy and understanding of the pupils' perspectives.